eva-barczykowska/rb_109/return_values.md

 ## Output vs Return

 A return value is not the same thing as output.
-Output indicates that something is "output" to `STOUT`.
+Output indicates that something is "output" to `STDOUT`.
 Usually, this means that it will print on the console or terminal.
 In Ruby, this is acheived by passing object to methods such as `puts`, `p`, or `print`.

 Be careful, however, as these methods do not always return what they are outputting. `puts`, for example, returns `nil`.
-So if you end a method with `puts` so you can see the return value of a particular statement, you actually change the return value of the method (or block) as whole to `nil`.
+So if you end a method with `puts` you can see the return value of a particular statement, but you actually change the return value of the method (or block) as whole to `nil`.

 ```ruby
 def a_method